-Join Richard Harrington for an in-depth discussion in this video Why are you tethering?, part of Tethered Shooting Fundamentals.
+Join Richard Harrington for an in-depth discussion in this video Why are you tethering?, part of Learning Tethered Shooting.

 I've gone ahead and broken down the set to remove all of the tethering aspects, so we could sort of build it back up and walk you through the process.
 The first thing I have to ask myself is, why am I tethering?
 In other words, what are the goals?
 Well, in this particular situation, I'm going to be shooting some product shots.
 What's going to become important is that with those product shots, I could really see that everything's in focus.
 As such, I want the giantest monitor that I have.
 I want to be able to see everything, so I've used the laptop screen, but since I have access to an even higher quality monitor, I'm going to pop that up, too.